 Conclusively, always wipe out the paw or leg of your dogs after a walk in the snow or misty grass; this is to protect them from taking in poisonous contents of toxic chemicals like antifreeze or de-icers when they lick their paws.

-With all these percussion, your dog is sure to survive the cold, stable in health, and warm.!!!
+With all these percussions, your dog is sure to survive the cold, stable in health, and warm!